h1data/M4L-MIDI-tool-examples/memo/README.md

 At the moment of June 2024, there are a few disadvantages for MIDI Tools. :(
 * Parameters in MIDI Tools are not able to be automated.
 * MIDI Tools are not available for Push.
-* MIDI Tools cannot use Node for Max (as known as N4M, the `node.script` object).
+* MIDI Tools cannot use messages from Node for Max (as known as N4M, the `node.script` object) to trigger transform/generation.
+It is because the process of Max and inner Node.js are not synchronized. `jweb` is as the same.

 ## The Basics of MIDI Tool Development
 [The official document](https://docs.cycling74.com/max8/vignettes/live_miditools) discusses the basics of MIDI Tool development.<br>
-It is recommended to read it first before the further information below.
+It is recommended to read it first before the further information below.<br>

-The help patches of `live.miditool.in` and `live.miditool.out` are the fundamental examples of MIDI Tools with pure Max patch.
+The help patches of `live.miditool.in` and `live.miditool.out` object are also the fundamental examples of MIDI Tools with pure Max patch.

 The note dictionaries from the first outlet of `live.miditool.in` are the same as of Clip class's `get_notes_extended` function in [LOM API](https://docs.cycling74.com/max8/vignettes/live_object_model).<br>
 Also, be aware that `velocity` values are float.